cassiozen/mithryn-ttrpg/gm guide.md

 Attunement trigger: The bearer reaches to reassure, encourage, or share something of true importance with another, opening themselves in trust.
 Bearers may whisper short messages to each other, no matter the distance.

-- Ring of Remembrance
-A golden ring engraved with vines.
-When slipped on, it sharpens the bearer's memory.
-Attunement trigger: The bearer acts decisively based on knowledge they’ve gained during the campaign (rather than instinct or impulse), proving they carry the past forward with them.
-Effect: The wearer gains Advantage on KNO checks when recalling past facts from the campaign.

 - Lantern of the Hollow Way
 A silver lantern whose flame never dims.
 Its light does not brighten a room but instead reveals hidden paths — a lost doorframe in ruins, a track across barren stone, a staircase where none seemed to be.
 Attunement trigger: Curiosity: the bearer chooses the path of persistence in finding what's hidden